kimjoar/presentations/testing/README.md

 Writing Beautiful JavaScript Tests
 ==================================

-This is a talk about testing
+This is a talk about writing tests

 ---

-Writing tests != TDD

----

-TDD is a process for how to write tests

----

-What will this talk not talk about?
+When I mention "testing", people tend to think a couple of specific things.
+This talk will be about writing and maintaining tests, but I will not focus on

 - TDD
 - Should we write tests?